goodoien/dev_container-java_maven/README.md

 ## Basic container creation

 This is done with the `compose-dev.yaml` file.
 This file is used to create a container that can be used for development.
 It is not intended to be used for production.
 The container is created with the docker desktop dev container section.

+## NeoVim

+The container installs a basic version of NeoVim for quick file editing inside the container.

 ## settings.xml